sam-luby/DataSciPy-2/README.md

 # DataSciPy-2

-Data Science in Python assignment 2
+Data Science in Python - Assignment 2 (A+ grade achieved) project structure:

-Assignment involved web scraping, text processing, applying text classification models and evaluating their performance.
+1. assignment2.ipynb - The Jupyter notebook for nice step-by-step procedure including graphs and discussion of results.
+2. assignment2.py - The source code used to create the notebook.
+3. data - folder with all scraped web content

+The project was an introduction to web scraping, machine learning and text processing.

+This assignment can be broken down into the following:
+i.
+Collecting and filtering a large accumulation of content from a given website (web scraping). ii.
+Text processing and text mining to create a document-term matrix - a weighted list of the base-form of terms that appear in the text. iii.
+Build 3 different text classification models: kNN, Naive Bayes & SVM.
+Apply them to the text data. iv.
+Evaluate the performance of the text classification models based on different evaluation parameters.

+## Procedure

+### Data Collection
-We were provided with a URL (now gone but all data is saved here) with 1408 various news articles.
+A link to a mock webpage was provided (it's gone now but the data is all saved in the /data/ folder).

-BeautifulSoup is used to parse the articles and filter dead/unwanted webpage links.
+The webpage index contained links to "montly" subpages, where each monthly subpage it self had dozens of links to various articles.
+Each article was given a category label on the page - sport, business or technology.
+The process for collecting the data from each article was as follows:
+* Automatically navigate through the subpages of the index, filtering out dead links.
+* On each subpage, checking each link was a valid link with article contents.
+* Opening each article link and parsing the html with BeatifulSoup.
+* The title and text body of the article are copied by looking at the appropriate HTML tags ('h' for headings, 'p' for paragraphs').
-The corpus (article text contents) for each article are saved in seperate text files, along with the category the article belongs to (tech, business or sport).
+* The content for each article is downloaded and saved into seperate text files - 'article_0', 'article_1' etc. A running indicator shows the progress of the webscraping.

-The articles are loaded into a pandas dataframe and some text processing is performed:
+* The category labels for each article are saved into a seperate text file.

+### Text Processing
+I build a pandas dataframe consisting of the list of categories and the list of filenames.
+'Natural sorting' must be used for the filenames, as otherwise the files would be sorted incorrectly (would be sorted as article_0, article_1, article_10, article_100 etc).

--> the text is lemmatized: words are grouped together in terms of their based form (eg walking/walked -> walk)
+A list of the contents of each article is also created.
+The contents of each is first 'tokenized', dividing the text into a series of tokens.
+The contents is also 'lemmatized', grouping together in terms of their based form (eg walking/walked -> walk).

--> the text is tokenized: the text is divided into a series of tokens.

--> a document-term matrix is created using the above: this is the frequency of words after lemmatizing/tokenizing.
+A document-term matrix is created using the TF-IDF vectorizer.
+The TF-IDF (term frequency-inverse document frequency) weights the words to reflect their importance, so words like 'as' 'of' and 'the' are weighed down in the document-term matrix.

--> the text is vetorized: exluding stop-words and removing very infrequency ( < 5 ) terms.

--> finally a term frequency-inverse document frequency (TF-IDF) maxtris is created. this involves weighting terms based on their importance (ie 'as', 'of', 'the' etc are 'weighed-down')
+### Machine Learning Classification Models
+I used 3 different machine learning classification algorithms for this project.
+* k Nearest Neighbours (kNN) examines 'k' nearest neighbours' labels and uses the majority vote to determine its own.
+* Naive Bayes (NB) is a linear classifier based on Baye's theorem, but which assumes independence between features.
+* Support Vector Machines (SVM) works by finding the hyperplane (simply, a line) that maximises the margin between two classes of data points in an N-dimensional space.